jaypatravali/particle_filter/README.md

 # particle_filter
-This repo contains code AIS Project on Semantic Segmentation and Localization using Landmark features
+This repo contains code for AIS Project on Semantic Segmentation and Localization using Landmark features

 ## How to setup?